The Music Man

 - Young piano student of Marian’s who likes Winthrop.

 - In the first scene he is the Train Conductor and becomes a River City Townsperson for the remainder of the show.

 - Salesmen on the train who warn each other about Harold Hill.

 - These are small town folks who are proud of their town.
 They are of all ages, sizes and shapes.
 They will be part of a “family” and assigned children.

 - River City Kids & Teens – (Chorus)

 - These are the dancing and singing ensemble in all the numbers that the townspeople are in.

 You will choose ONE of the monologues provided in the link and prepare it for your initial audition.
 Additional scenes will be used for callbacks and will be available to you the day of callbacks.

 Click here for monologue choices for general auditions.

-Additional callback music and readings may be selected for Friday.
+Additional audition materials will be selected for Friday.